mben429/Data-Analytics/README.md

 - Lichess Data Analysis using Python
 - SuperstoreUS Business Intellgence Analysis using Power BI
 - DataStream Mining with Python
-- Clustering Techniques with Python, Kaggle submission 84%
+- Clustering Techniques with Python to predict Forged/Genuine Banknotes, Kaggle submission 84%
   - Explored the implementation of PCA with KMeans
   - DBscan implementation as well, ongoing
   - Will soon implement Aggloremative clustering model
   - Will look to explore and get familiar with many clustering models
+- SportsxData Facebook page (Have a visit!)
+  - Contains python scripts to produce plots
+  - Some webscraping as well